19 Entertainment

-19 Entertainment Inc. is a producer of entertainment properties for television with a focus on music owned by Sony Pictures Television through its nonfiction division.
+19 Entertainment is an English-American production television company with a focus on music owned by Sony Pictures Television through its nonfiction division.
 Founded by Simon Fuller in London in 1985, the company co-produced Pop Idol in the United Kingdom with Thames Television in 2001.
 The Idol series has since become one of the most successful entertainment formats, sold to more than seventy countries around the world, including American Idol in the United States.
 19 Entertainment is also responsible for the production of So You Think You Can Dance.

 Background and history

 Founded in London, England in 1985, 19 Entertainment was named after the Paul Hardcastle song which was one of Simon Fuller's first notable successes while working as an A&R man for Chrysalis Records.
 In 2001 the company co-produced Pop Idol in the United Kingdom with Thames Television.
 An immense success, Maggie Brown in The Guardian states, "the show became a seminal reality/entertainment format once on air that autumn".

 In March 2005, 19 Entertainment founder Simon Fuller sold the company to Robert Sillerman's CKX, Inc. in a cash and stock deal worth $210 million.
 Subsequent to the deal Fuller remained in his role as CEO of 19 Entertainment and added the new role of director of CKX.
 In his dual role Fuller was able to effectively co-ordinate all creative aspects of the CKX business until January 2010 when, as he approached the end of his employment contract with CKX, Inc., he decided to start up a new business, XIX Entertainment, while still acting as a consultant to CKX / 19 and as an Executive Producer of 19's shows.
 Following this, CKX announced its intention to shift 19 to becoming a US business focusing solely on American Idol and So You Think You Can Dance brands.
 19's old Headquarters in Battersea, London became the headquarters for Simon Fuller's new business, XIX, while the base for 19 Entertainment was transferred to Los Angeles.

 In 2009, the company announced the purchase of London-based Storm Model Management, one of the world's top modelling agencies.
 This business was sold back to Storm's management in 2013, ending the firm's activities in fashion.